My recovery journey

 Emotionally high-risk situations

 There may be high-risk situations that are more emotive than others and need more than common sense to be understood.
-The Five Areas approach has typically been used for finding coping strategies to use where there are unhelpful psychological responses to situations.
+The Five Areas approach has typically been used for finding coping strategies to use where there are unhelpful thinking responses to situations.

 The Five Areas model aims to explain and identify the connections between thoughts, feelings, behaviours and physical reactions – in this case looking at relapse triggers.

-The aim of the Five Areas worksheet is to…
+Use the Five Areas worksheet to…

 Mental health problems